University of Toronto Scarborough: Toronto Pan Am Sports Centre

-The centre is used extensively by UTSC students, varsity teams, and community members.
-Students enrolled at UTSC receive membership access as part of their incidental fees, granting use of the gym, pool, and other fitness amenities.
+The centre is used extensively by university students, varsity teams, and community members.
+Students enrolled at the Scarborough campus receive membership access as part of their incidental fees, granting use of the gym, pool, and other fitness amenities.

 In addition to student use, TPASC regularly hosts local and international competitions, as well as national team training camps.

 Varsity sports

 The University of Toronto's Varsity Blues gathers elite athletes from across all three campuses to compete against other universities.
-Varsity sports include: